Updated 18 June 2023

 What is a website migration?

-In a website migration, a website undergoes substantial URL, structure, content, UX, design, or platform changes.
+In a website migration, or site migration, a website undergoes substantial URL, structure, content, UX, design, or platform changes.
 It could be everything from updating the layout of your website to changing the URL structure, or moving your website to a new domain or content management system (CMS).

 Types of website migrations: